 The most commonly used titanium alloy is Ti-6Al-4V alloy, but because metal V is harmful to the human body, Nb is used instead of V, and Ti-6Al-7Nb alloy is successfully developed.
 It has excellent corrosion resistance and is basically harmless to the human body.
 It also has other advantages such as strong plasticity and excellent abrasiveness, which has been approved by ASTM standards.

 At present, superelastic Ti-Ni alloys are being applied to tooth straightening.
-Since the 1980s, developed countries have begun to study the application of titanium in oral prosthetics, first for dental implants, and later for denture brackets, crown bridges, and dental spurs.
+Since the 1980s, developed countries have begun to study the applications of titanium in oral prosthetics, first for dental implants, and later for denture brackets, crown bridges, and dental spurs.
 At present, titanium can be used as crowns, fixed bridges, porcelain bridges, bonded bridges, denture snap rings, bases, connecting devices and stiffening devices, almost all metal parts of dentures can be made of titanium.

 Advanced Refractory Metals (ARM) supplies people with high-quality titanium products, including titanium wire, titanium rod, titanium foil, etc. with competitive price and great delivery time.
 Please visit https://www.refractorymetal.org for more information.